 And a little tip when it comes to buying suet, I like to buy a multi pack because it’s cheaper than buying the individual blocks, and this way I know I always have some on hand.
 Sometimes it seems like my feathered friends are eating me out of house and home in suet and I’m putting in a new cake every couple of days!

-If you’re looking for a suet basket and suet to feed our little feathered friends, you can click on one of the above links to purchase from Walmart.
 If you’re an Amazon shopper, see the below links.
-Note, these are affiliate links.
-If you click and make a purchase I’ll receive a small commission for the sale.
+(Disclosure: these are affiliate links.
+If you click and make a purchase I’ll receive a small commission for the sale.)